tomfran/caselaw-temporal-analysis/README.md

 ### Word embeddings

-The main idea of this part is to train Word2vec models on year and epochs of the data, a similar word can be found [here]([GitHub - williamleif/histwords: Collection of tools for building diachronic/historical word vectors](https://github.com/williamleif/histwords)), in fact, we give credits to them for the model alignment that makes all the analysis in this part possible.
+The main idea of this part is to train Word2vec models on year and epochs of the data, a similar word can be found [here](https://github.com/williamleif/histwords), in fact, we give credits to them for the model alignment that makes all the analysis in this part possible.

----

 ## Webapp